Paul Sather: Early life

 Sather, from Princeton, Minnesota, played college basketball for Northern State in Aberdeen, South Dakota from 1990 to 1994.
+While there, he helped lead the Wolves to a NSIC regular season championship in 1993, as well as back–to–back appearances in the NAIA Division II national championship game in 1993 and 1994.

 Coaching career

 Early coaching career

 Following his college career, he entered coaching, first as an assistant coach at Sidney High School in Nebraska, then as a graduate assistant at Wayne State College under Greg McDermott, where he also obtained a master's degree in sports administration.
-In 1998, Sather returned to Northern State as an assistant coach, where he served for six years.
+In 1998, Sather returned to Northern State as an assistant coach where he served for six years, the first season being under head coach Bob Olson and the rest being under head coach Don Meyer.
 For the 2004–05 season, Sather joined Ricardo Patton’s staff at Colorado.

 Black Hills State

 In 2005, Sather was named head coach of Black Hills State University in Spearfish, South Dakota.
 In his five seasons at Black Hills State, he led the Yellow Jackets to a 94–62 record.
-His 2008–09 team went 30–5, setting a school season record for wins.
+His 2008–09 team went 30–5, setting a school season record for wins as well as winning the DAC regular season and tournament championships.
 In the 2008–09 season, he also won the DAC Coach of the Year.
+His 2009–10 team finished 21–10, winning the DAC regular season championship with a 10–3 record.
+The Yellow Jackets would make their second straight appearance in the NAIA Division II tournament, losing in the first round to the Saint Francis Cougars by a score of 86–83.
+Following the season, four players were named to the DAC All-Conference team, Luke Enos, Cain Atkinson, Will John Johnson, and Clay Pottorff.
+Will John Johnson was named as the DAC Defensive Player of the Year and Cain Atkinson was named as an NAIA Honorable Mention All-American.
+Luke Enos was also named as the DAC Player of the Year and was named as an NAIA First Team All-American.

+In 2023, the 2008–09 team was inducted in the Black Hills State Athletics Hall of Fame.
+On September 25th, 2026, Sather was also individually inducted in to the Black Hills State Athletics Hall of Fame.